pitterpereira/pitterpereira/README.md

 <img width=100% src="https://capsule-render.vercel.app/api?type=waving&color=2da968&height=120&section=header"/>

 # Hello there! 👋
-My name is <code>Pitter Pereira </code> and I work as an Information Technology Technician for the federal public service at the Federal University of Vale do Jequitinhonha and Mucuri - UFVJM, located in Diamantina - MG - Brazil.
+My name is <code>Pitter Pereira</code>.
+I'm an Information Technology Technician for the federal public service at the Federal University of Vale do Jequitinhonha and Mucuri - UFVJM, located in Diamantina - MG - Brazil.

 I'm currently taking the Web Development course at Trybe, with an expected completion date in March 2024.